weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 ### Error handling

-We recommend that you implement error handling at an object level such as the [example laid out here](../api/rest/batch.md#error-handling).
+We recommend that you implement error handling at an object level, such as in [this example](../api/rest/batch.md#error-handling).

 :::tip `200` status code != 100% batch success
 It is important to note that an HTTP `200` status code only indicates that the **request** has been successfully sent to Weaviate.
 In other words, there were no issues with the connection or processing of the batch and no malformed request.

-A request with a `200` response may still include object level errors, which is why error handling is critical.
+A request with a `200` response may still include object-level errors, which is why error handling is critical.
 :::

 ## Recap